nfandre/AWS-SAA-C02/README.md

 - It returns immediately (even if the message queue is empty)
 - Checks a supset of servers and may not return all messages

+### SNS - Simple Notification Service
+Sistema de notificação
+- Push
+- SMS
+- Text Message
+- Email
+- HTTP

+It's a publisher/subscriber system.
+It has a publisher and that publisher will produce some kind of information that it sends to an SNS topic.

+- Event producer sends one messages to one SNS topic
+- Amazon SNS will tehn foward via diffrent transport protocols to the subscribers (HTTP/HTTPS, Email/Email-JSON, SMS)
+- Multiple recipients can be grouped using Topics:
+  - a Topici is an "access point" for allowing recipients to dynamically subscribe for identical copies of the same notification

+#### Amazon SNS + Amazon SQS Fan-Out
+- It can subscribe one or more Amazon SQS queues to an Amazon SNS topic
+- Amazon SQS manages the subscription and any necessary permissions
+- When you publish a message to a topic, Amazon SNS sends the message to every subscribed queue

+### AWS Step Functions
+It is a service that coordinates the components of an application.
+- It used to build distributed applications as a series of steps in a visual workflow
+- It is possible quickly build and run state machines to execute the steps of your application
+- How it works:
+  - Define the steps of your workflow in the JSON-based Amazon States Language.
+The visual console automatically graphs each step in the order of execution.
+  - Start an exectuion to visualize and verify the steps of your application are oprating as intended.
+The console highlights the real-time status of each step and provides a detailed history of every exectution
+  - It operates and scales the steps of your application and underlying compute for you to help ensure your apllication executes reliably under increasing demand

+### Amazon EventBridge
+It is a serverless event bus, it is useful for building distribueted event-driven applications.
+- Event Sources:
+  - AWS Services
+  - Custom Apps
+  - SaaS

+- State changes to those resources get sent as events to what we call an EventBridge event bus
+- The information is processed by rules and those rules can then send information through to varius destinations (lambda, kinesis or  AWS Config)
+- those receivers is known as targets

+### Amazon API Gateway
+Faz um serviço de "Load Balancer" para aplicações, portão de entrada para softwares que acessam de forma programática os serviços da AWS.

+It is a servcie that you can use to create applicaton programming interfaces, and those are essentially the front door to your business logic or your applications on AWS
+- It supports restful APIs, including rest APIs and HTTP APIs as well as web socket APIs.
+- Think of the API Gateway as the endpoint with which you can connect various internet-based services or also services within your VPC

+#### Amazon API Gateway Deployment Types
+- Edge-optimized endpoint
+  - it is actually sittin behind Amazon CloudFront, so it is utilizing the CloudFront edge locations and teh CDN capabilities of CloudFront.
+    - AWS Cloud > Amazon CloudFront > Amazon API Gateway
+  - Key benefits: Reduced latency for requests from around the world

+- Regional endpoint
+  - It is better if your services are coming from the same region
+    - Region > Services in same region > Amazon API Gateway
+  - Key Benefits:
+    - Reduced latency for requests that originates in the same region
+    - Can also configure your own CDN and protect with WAF

+- Private endpoint
+  - This will be fully within VPC, so it is a way of securely exposing your APIs only to services in the VPC or applications that are connected via a Direct Connect link
+  - VPC > Services in same VPC > Amazon API Gateway
+  - Key benefits:
+    - Securely expose your REST APIs only to other services within your VPC

+> EX:    SEND: Web App > Published API Gateway > Method Request > Integration Request > Endpoint

+> EX:   RECEIVE: Web App > Published API Gateway < Method Response < Integration Response < Endpoint

+#### API Gateway Integrations
+For a Lambda function:
+- Lambda proxy integration
+- Lambda custom integration

+For an HTTP endpoint:
+- HTTP proxy integration
+- HTTP custom integration

+For an AWS service action:
+- AWS integration of the non-proxy type only

+#### API Gateway - Caching
+It can add caching to API calls by provisioning an Amazon API Gateway cache and specifying its size in gigabytes
+- Caching allows to cache the endpoin's response
+- Caching can reduce number of calls to the backend and improve latency of requests to the API

+#### API Gateway - Throttling
+It can also throttle the APIs, it sets a limite on a steady-state rate and a burst of request submissions aganinst all APIs in your account

+#### API Gateway - Usage Plans and API Keys
+API Key - Users connect to specific public endpoint with API key that is configured in a usage plan

 ## Cloud Formation
 Cria a partir de códigos (template) as configurações de serviços na AWS (EC2, S3 etc)
 - Benefícios: